Motor tics

 Tic disorders can usually be classified as motor, vocal, or Tourette’s syndrome, which is a combination of both.
 Motor and vocal tics can be short-lived (transient) or chronic.
 Tourette’s is considered to be a chronic tic disorder.

-If the child is younger at the onset of a chronic motor or vocal tic disorder, they have a greater chance of recovery, with tics usually disappearing within 6 years.
+If the child is younger at the onset of a chronic motor or vocal tics disorder, they have a greater chance of recovery, with tics usually disappearing within 6 years.
 People who continue to experience symptoms beyond age 18 are less likely to see their symptoms resolved.

-Some research suggests that tics are more common among children with learning disabilities and are seen more in special education classrooms.
+Some research suggests that tics disorder are more common among children with learning disabilities and are seen more in special education classrooms.
 Children within the autism spectrum are also more likely to have tics.

-Tourette’s syndrome (TS) is the most severe and least common tic disorder.
+Tourette’s syndrome (TS) is the most severe and least common tics disorder.
 The Centers for Disease Control and Prevention (CDC) report that the exact number of people with TS is unknown.
 CDC research suggests that half of all children with the condition are not diagnosed.
 Currently, 0.3% of children aged 6 to 17 in the US have been diagnosed with TS.
 Symptoms of TS vary in their severity over time.
 For many people, symptoms improve with age.
 TS is often accompanied by other conditions, such as attention deficit hyperactivity disorder (ADHD) and obsessive-compulsive disorder (OCD).

 Symptoms of Tic Disorder